 Annotation: @Parameter

 All the method arguments of the command must be declared with @Parameter annotation.
-Following attributes are supported.
+The following attributes are supported.

 - name(): This attribute defines the name of the command parameter.
-Template string in the logic editor uses this name to represent the parameter.
+The template string in the logic editor uses this name to represent the parameter.

 - description(): This is an optional argument.
-It describes the parameter for help text.
+It describes the parameter for the help text.

 Examples